 SRE Network’s Standards Self-Assessment (SSA) assesses how SRE member organizations are advancing efforts to create Jewish workplaces that are free from harassment, inequity, and discrimination.
-While the findings of this year's report show that there is still much work ahead to ensure organizations are truly safe, respectful, and equitable, they also reveal a hopeful vision for the future of our Jewish communal landscape with the majority of members making meaningful progress.
+While the findings of the 2024 report show that there is still much work ahead to ensure organizations are truly safe, respectful, and equitable, they also reveal a hopeful vision for the future of our Jewish communal landscape with the majority of members making meaningful progress.

 SRE Network brings together 185 Jewish organizations to address gender-based harassment, discrimination, and inequity.
-Upon joining and each subsequent year, SRE’s member organizations complete the Standards Self-Assessment (SSA) – an annual accountability and learning opportunity to assess their organization’s progress on their journey toward implementing the Standards.
+Upon joining and each subsequent year, SRE’s member organizations complete the Standards Self-Assessment (SSA) – an accountability and learning opportunity to assess their organization’s progress on their journey toward implementing the Standards.

 The release of this report comes at a time of organizational transition, nearly a year after sharing our '24-'26 Strategic Plan and just months after welcoming a new Executive Director.
 This report analyzes the results from the 2024 SSA, exploring how organizations' responses to the SSA have changed over time and identifying areas for growth in the coming year.